 |Native Area||North America, Europe, Asia|

 Growing a weeping crabapple is easy enough for beginning landscapers and beautiful enough to make a worthy addition to any yard or garden.
 These trees are hardy enough to produce blooms even in cold weather climates that other flowering trees—like magnolia and dogwood—can't survive.
 Weeping crabapples require only basic care and attention.
-They’re fairly drought-resistant once established, and often don’t need any additional watering unless drought persists.
+They’re fairly drought-resistant once established, and often don’t need any additional watering other than rainfall unless drought persists.
 The weeping canopy of the tree generally doesn’t need pruning, unless you have a specific shape in mind.
 If so, prune outside of the growing season to avoid damaging the tree or reducing its resistance to disease.

 The crabapple tree is not fussy about the type of soil it’s planted in—as long as it’s well-draining.
 Otherwise, the roots of the tree can become soggy and subject to rot.
 Soil should be friable for the health and longevity of the tree.
 In addition, these trees do best in soil with a pH level of 5.0 to 6.5; slightly acidic is best.

 Once established, rainfall generally produces sufficient amounts of water for the crabapple tree.
 These trees are considered to be drought-tolerant, and therefore a good choice even if rainfall can be spotty.
 However, you should plan to supplement this tree with additional watering if drought stretches on for an extended period.
-Otherwise, the tree is likely to deplete its energy reserves to maintain vitality and have a shortage of beautiful blooms and fruit in the following year.
+Otherwise, the tree is likely to deplete its energy reserves to maintain vitality, resulting a shortage of blossoms and fruit in the following year.

 Temperature and Humidity

 Weeping crabapple trees are rather hardy and make a great ornamental choice even in colder weather climates.
 They’re generally considered hardy to USDA zone 4.
-At the other end of the spectrum, these trees can handle the heat and humidity up to zone 8—or sometimes even zone 9, depending on specific growing conditions.
+At the other end of the spectrum, these trees can handle the heat and humidity up to zone 8—or sometimes even into zone 9, depending on specific growing conditions.

 Generally speaking, these trees should grow 5 to 6 incher per year until maturity.
 If your tree is growing more slowly than this, it may be a soil nutrient deficiency that indicates that fertilizing is warranted.
 Perform a soil test before applying any fertilizer to determine what the nutrient deficiency is, if any.
 For soils lacking in general nutrients, you can often use organic fertilizer that is spread around the tree, over top of the root system.
-This can be done in the fall and in the early spring, before the growing season commences.
+This should be done in the fall and again in the early spring before the growing season commences.

-Varieties of Weeping Crabapple Trees
+Types of Weeping Crabapple

 - Malus ‘Louisa’: One of the most popular types of weeping crabapple trees is the Malus ‘Louisa.’
-This cultivar grows about 10-feet tall and has graceful, long limbs—accented by pink blossoms in the spring, rich green foliage in the summer, and small yellow crabapples in the autumn.
+This cultivar grows about 10 feet tall and has graceful, long limbs, accented by pink blossoms in the spring, rich green foliage in the summer, and small yellow crabapples in the autumn.

 - Malus ‘Red Jade’: With a spread of about 15 feet, ‘Red Jade’ has a beautiful canopy with long branches.
 Springtime brings pink flower blossoms that open to reveal white flowers.
-The fruit of the ‘Red Jade’ is a bright, cherry red color and enjoys a long season, remaining on the tree into early winter.
+The fruit of ‘Red Jade’ is a bright, cherry red color and enjoys a long season, remaining on the tree into early winter.

-In most cases, the weeping crabapple tree will grow into a beautiful, downward crown without much pruning or interference.
+In most cases, the weeping crabapple tree will grow into a beautiful, downward-facing crown without much pruning or interference.
 However, if you do feel the need to shape your tree or it becomes necessary to trim it back, then you should plan to prune it during a time of dormancy.

 Generally, the best time to prune is in late winter (after the coldest weather has passed) or early spring before the growing season begins.
 If you prune the tree as it begins the growing season, you risk hindering the flower and fruit development for next season.